 Learn.
 Teach.
 Re-build.
 Reach.

-There will be regular open days at the college for you to come and have a look at what’s on offer or to get support in making your choices and filling out the enrolment forms!
+There will be regular open days at the college for you to come and have a look at what's on offer, or to get support in making your choices, and get yourself signed up on the day.

 Individual learning plan